MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-form-custom-captcha.md

 ### Conclusion

-When a form with `data-validate-submission` attribute is submitted, your custom plugin will run and validate the reCAPTCHA response with Google services.
-Note that the custom plugin will be running after default Microsoft validation plugin.
-If there are no Microsoft captcha fields in the form, Microsoft plugin will set `IsValid:false` and therefore the submission will fail unless you overwrite it with `IsValid:true`.
+When a form with `data-validate-submission` attribute is submitted, your custom plugin runs and validates the reCAPTCHA response with Google services.
+The custom plugin will be running after default Microsoft validation plugin.
+If there are no Microsoft captcha fields in the form, Microsoft plugin sets `IsValid:false`, and the submission fails unless you overwrite it with `IsValid:true`.

 > [!div class="mx-imgBorder"]
 > ![Validation flow.](media/real-time-marketing-form-custom-captcha-6.png)